malkhabir/frontend_recipe/Readme.md

 This structure helps keep these closely related classes together and easily identifiable in most tabbed IDE's or text editors.

 To understand how a view is used, we are going to take a look at the RecipeGrid View.
+The RecipeGrid View is a panel with Columns, Docked Items  This grid is designed to display and manage recipe data, allowing users to view, add, edit, and delete recipes..
+This grid contains:

+   1. Columns,

+   2. Docked Items
+   The grid has a top docked toolbar containing the following items:

+     a.
+Add: A button to add a new recipe.
+Clicking this button triggers the 'onAddClick' handler.

+     b.
+Edit: A button to edit the selected recipe.
+This button is initially disabled and becomes enabled               when a recipe is selected in the grid.
+Clicking this button triggers the 'onEditClick' handler.

+     c.
+Delete: A button to delete the selected recipe.
+This button is initially disabled and becomes enabled           when a recipe is selected in the grid.
+Clicking this button triggers the 'onDeleteClick' handler.

+   3. Listeners (Not visible)
+   The grid listens for the 'selectionchange' event and triggers the 'onSelectionChange' handler when the selection of items in the grid changes.

+Note: The handlers for 'onAddClick', 'onEditClick', and 'onDeleteClick', as well as the 'onSelectionChange' handler, are defined in the 'recipegridcontroller' controller.

 #### app/store/